Magnesium and its effects on stress

 How can magnesium help manage stress?

-Magnesium works on several fronts to help manage chronic stress: it regulates the nervous system, promotes muscle relaxation and improves sleep quality.
+Magnesium acts on several fronts to help manage chronic stress: it regulates the nervous system, promotes muscle relaxation, and improves sleep quality.

 Impact on the nervous system